ianhuet/ianhuet.github.io/20230721_get_emotional.md

 },
 ```

+### 4. Migrate the default `App.css` to Emotion CSS {#migrate-css-to-emotion}
-With these in place Emotion `css` can now be integrated into the JSX either inline or as a serialised styles object.
+With these in place Emotion Css can now be integrated into the JSX either inline or as a serialised styles object.
 The serialised styles object option requires the `css` function to convert object notation to the data structure compatible with the JSX css prop.
 ```
 import { css } from '@emotion/react'